sccoos/pfm-observable-dashboard/src/index.md

 <ul>
   <li> Red indicates high risk representing greater than 0.1% sewage</li>
   <li> Yellow indicates moderate risk at values between 0.001% and 0.1% sewage</li>
-  <li> Green indicates low risk at values less thatn 0.001% sewage</li>
+  <li> Green indicates low risk at values less than 0.001% sewage</li>
 </ul>

 Four swimming locations from south to north – Playas de Tijuana, Imperial Beach Pier, Silver Strand, and Coronado, Avenida Lunar – are labeled with large circle.
 Click on the circle to see a more detailed forecast (shown above) at these locations.
 In the graph above, sewage concentration is given in percentages with the high, moderate, and low swimmer risk indicated with the colored background.